 The wide-open spaces of the grassy steppes are a great place for wildlife and we shall be greeted by lots of birds, including Isabelline Wheatear, and Crested, Short-toed and Calandra Larks, and possibly Lesser Short-toed Lark as well.
 Nearby rocky escarpments are home to Western Rock Nuthatch, Blue Rock Thrush, Pied and Black-eared Wheatears, Black-headed and Ortolan Buntings, and Spanish and Rock Sparrows.
 One bird that should be easy to find is Ménétries’s Warbler as they are a common breeding bird in this area and as one of the first to arrive back, there should be plenty of singing males on territory at the time of our visit.
 Eastern Orphean Warbler also breeds here, as do large numbers of Rose-coloured Starling, although our visit will be right at the beginning of their arrival.
 Nights in Chachuna.

 Day 7: Today we return to Tbilisi, stopping at any sights that look promising and we will pay particular attention to the open steppe to search for a late wintering Little Bustard or a passage Demoiselle Crane.
 More expected should be Little Owl, and, if we still need it, we can visit a small woodland that has proven excellent for Green Warbler and several other woodland species, including Golden Oriole, Hawfinch and Lesser Spotted Woodpecker.
-In the later afternoon we reach the airport where the tour ends.
+Later this afternoon we’ll reach the airport where the tour ends.

 Updated: 17 October 2019